ibm-cloud-docs/security-compliance/framework/vpe.md

 # Using private endpoints to connect to {{site.data.keyword.compliance_short}}
 {: #private-endpoints}

-You can use private routes to {{site.data.keyword.cloud_notm}} service endpoints to ensure that you have enhanced control and security over your data when you use {{site.data.keyword.compliance_full}}.
-Private routes are not accessible or reachable over the internet.
+With {{site.data.keyword.compliance_full}}, you can use private routes, that are not accessible or reachable over the internet, to enhance the control and security that you have over your data.
 By using the {{site.data.keyword.cloud_notm}} private service endpoints, you can protect your data from threats from the public network, and logically extend your private network.

 ## Before you begin
 {: #before-vpe}